Lou Rowan

-Even John Snow applauded when Rowan and Tom Brooks refused to start play at Melbourne in the abandoned Third Test.
-Ian Johnson and the Melbourne authorities were desperate to get the game going, but the umpires refused to be pressured as the field was quite unfit for play.
-A 40-over match was played, won by Australia by 5 wickets.
-Rowan and Brooks thus became the first umpires to stand in a One Day International match.

-In the Sixth Test Boycott was run out for 58, but vocally disputed his dismissal and later pointedly refused to apologise for his behaviour, which led to another press furore.
-However, on this occasion there was no clear evidence that Rowan's decision was incorrect.
+Louis Patrick "Lou" Rowan (2 May 1925 – 3 February 2017), was an Australian Test cricket match umpire.

+He umpired 25 Test matches between 1963 and 1971.
+His first match was between Australia and England at Sydney on 11 to 15 January 1963, won by Australia with Alan Davidson taking 9 wickets, and Bob Simpson scoring 91 and taking 5 wickets in an innings.
+Rowan's partner was Bill Smyth.

-The Seventh Test at Sydney on 12 February to 17 February 1971 was Rowan's last, with Tom Brooks as his umpiring colleague.
-It was a dramatic game won by England by 62 runs to regain The Ashes.
-Doug Walters had to be stumped twice by Alan Knott off Derek Underwood as he was given not out by Rowan the first time when on 41, but was a few balls later by Brooks for 42.
-After Keith Stackpole was caught off a thick edge by Knott off Peter Lever on 13, but was given not out by Rowan, the England captain Ray Illingworth said, "It was really unbelievable".
-Later in the innings Illingworth led the English players from the field following a crowd disturbance after John Snow had hit Australian lower-order batsman Terry Jenner on the head with a bouncer.
-Rowan had issued Snow with a warning for intimidatory bowling and Snow's and Illingworth's displeasure was clear to the crowd, who booed passionately.
+Rowan's last Test match was also between Australia and England at Sydney on 12 to 17 February 1971, a dramatic game won by England by 62 runs to regain The Ashes.
+In this match captain Ray Illingworth led the English players from the field following a crowd disturbance after fast bowler John Snow had hit Australian lower-order batsman Terry Jenner on the head with a bouncer.
+Rowan had issued Snow with a warning for intimidatory bowling and Snow's and Illingworth's displeasure was clear to the crowd who booed passionately.
 When Snow finished his over and moved to his fielding position on the boundary, he was grabbed by a spectator, and had beer-cans thrown at him.
 Following the English walk-off, Rowan advised them to either resume or forfeit the match, and the players returned after the ground was cleared.
-In this Rowan was supported by the England manager David Clark and Alan Barnes of the A.B.C.

-In 1972 Rowan wrote The Umpire's Story which was highly critical of the England team, particularly of Illingworth and Snow.
-It even queried, "Was John Snow actually grabbed by a spectator who objected to Snow flattening an Australian batsman?" regardless of photographic evidence to the contrary.
-John Snow in his autobiography Cricket Rebel devoted a whole chapter to "Bitter Rows with Umpire Rowan".

-1971/72 season
+Rowan's colleague was Tom Brooks.

+When the third Test of that series, scheduled for Melbourne was abandoned without a ball bowled, a 40-over match was played, won by Australia by 5 wickets.
+Rowan (and Brooks) thus became the first umpires to stand in a One Day International match.

 In 1971/72 season, a scheduled tour of Australia by South Africa was cancelled following political and moral protests against the apartheid policies of the South African government.
-In its place a ‘World Team’ visited Australia and played a series of Test standard, although never officially recognised.
+In its place a 'World Team' visited Australia and played a series of Test standard, although never officially recognised.
 Rowan stood in three of these matches, including the match at Perth where Dennis Lillee took 8/29 in an innings.

+In his off-field life Rowan was a policeman.